PeterWone/children-of-dog/notes/tvtropes-references.md

 **Example: Child Soldier** - Lulu's voluntary augmentation shows horror of competence-over-comfort philosophy pushed to extreme

-**Example: AI Companion** - Autumn has own agenda, manipulates events, isn't servant but active agent
+**Example: AI Companion** - "You want me to play god?" / "Not if you don't-" / "I'm in!" - Autumn's eager manipulation rather than reluctant servitude

 **Example: Post-Scarcity** - Abundance enables social change but doesn't automatically create utopia; requires conscious rejection of money-centralism cycle